kyleburnett/clipper/README.md

 Returns a path.
 Please see the [CleanPolygon Documentation](http://www.angusj.com/delphi/clipper/documentation/Docs/Units/ClipperLib/Functions/CleanPolygon.htm) for examples.

+#### clipper.orientation(path[, factor=1.0][, callback]);

+Detects and reports whether the provided path is an outer or hole polygon.
+Please see the [Orientation Documentation](http://www.angusj.com/delphi/clipper/documentation/Docs/Units/ClipperLib/Functions/Orientation.htm) for more information.

 #### clipper.simplify(path[, factor=1.0[, PolyFillType=EVENODD]][, callback]);

 Removes self-intersections from the supplied polygon (by performing a boolean union operation using the nominated PolyFillType).